DoITCreative/microblock-generator-vanila-minecraft/README.md

-# Simple command generator, that will create microblock structures in vanila minecraft.
+# Simple command generator, that will create structures from microblocks in vanila minecraft.

 ![MicroblockPNG](https://github.com/DoITCreative/microblock-generator-vanila-minecraft/raw/master/docs/preview2.png)

-# Program is in alpha

-This program will allow users to create structures layer by layer in editor and generate list of commands to build that structures in game using command block.
+This program will allow users to create 3D objects layer by layer in editor and generate list of commands to build that structures in game with command block.

 ![MicroblockPNG](https://github.com/DoITCreative/microblock-generator-vanila-minecraft/raw/master/docs/preview.png)